Seamless Weather Forecasting for Farmers

-Smallholder farmers are exposed to these changing weather risk, since they normally don’t irrigate their land; have limited options for crop protection; have low access to fertilizer and chemicals; and have limited insurance.
-Also larger plantations and companies are affected by climate change and they need to know whether future yields are still profitable enough to run their business.
+Smallholder farmers are especially vulnerable to these weather patterns since they normally rely on rainfall for irrigation; have limited options for crop protection, low access to fertilizer and chemicals, and limited insurance.
+Larger plantations and companies are affected by climate change too and they need accurate weather forecasts for yields profitable enough to run their business.

 1.)
-Present day: Is current climate normal?
-How often does temperature and precipitation extremes occur with regard to the last decade?
+Present day: Is the current climate normal?
+What do the temperature and weather precipitation extremes look like over the last decade?

 2.)
-Seasonal: will coming season be drier than normal?
+Seasonal weather forecasting: Will the coming season be drier than normal?
 What will the expected yield be this season?
 To act, one can plant drought-resistant crops, plant their crops later than normal or adjust their agricultural practices.
-When the price is expected to drop coming months it can be strategic to store or sell their products at other times.
+When the price is expected to drop in the coming months it can be strategic to store or sell their products at other times.

 3.)
-Multi-year: How will the local climate change in future?
-Will your area still be suitable to grow certain crops in 20 years time?
-This is especially relevant for the planning of future production areas and sustainability of existing plantations.
+Multi-year: How will the local climate change in the future?
+Will your area still be suitable to grow certain crops in 20 years?
+This is especially relevant for the planning of future production areas and the sustainability of existing plantations.

 Figure 1: Seamless forecasting couples various data sets into one congruent data set, tailored to a specific location or region.

-Current status of the season is important in combination with a seasonal weather outlook for planning farming activities and to project the expected yield for coming season.
-In Myanmar, we monthly issue a seasonal weather outlook.
 An example, a subset of the seasonal status for July 2020, can be seen in Figure 2.
-In this particular case the monsoon season of 2020 has started in almost the whole country.
-Yet the received rainfall is (much) less than normal.
+In this particular case, the monsoon season of 2020 has started in almost the whole country.
+Yet the received rainfall is (much) lower than normal.

 Figure 2: Rainfall conditions over Myanmar compared to historic average for July 2020.